cosmos/cosmos-sdk/docs/architecture/adr-022-custom-panic-handling.md

 Current implementation of BaseApp does not allow developers to write custom error handlers in [runTx()](https://github.com/cosmos/cosmos-sdk/blob/bad4ca75f58b182f600396ca350ad844c18fc80b/baseapp/baseapp.go#L539) method.
 We think that this method can be more flexible and can give SDK users more options for customizations without the need to rewrite whole BaseApp.
-Also there's one special case for `sdk.ErrorOutOfGas` error which feels like dirty hack in non-flexible environment.
+Also there's one special case for `sdk.ErrorOutOfGas` error handling, that case might be handled in a "standard" way (middleware) alongside the others.

 We propose middleware-solution, which could help developers implement the following cases:
-* add external logging (let's say sending reports to external services like Sentry);
+* add external logging (let's say sending reports to external services like [Sentry](https://sentry.io));
 * call panic for specific error cases;

 It will also make `OutOfGas` case and `default` case one of the middlewares.